eriezelagera/jutils/README.md

 bunch of tools since then.

 Maven Changelog:
-> v1.0  Initial release, and it's now public!
+> v1.0  Initial release, and now in the cloud!

 ***